 The most common and widely used cinnamon variety is cinnamon powder.

 Ground cinnamon spice in convenient to use as you use it in the similar way what you would any other powdered spices.

 But did you know that the whole cinnamon stick has a much varied and versatile use compared to the ground version.

 Tips on the uses of cinnamon in cooking has been explained in detail in the linked post.

-Some refer Ceylon as the true cinnamon while Cassia is known as the fake, this does not whole true.
+Some refer Ceylon as the true cinnamon while Cassia is known as the fake cinnamon, this does not hold true.
 Both are good cinnamon as long as they are been sustainably grown, sourced and packaged.